8gradplus/msb_lecture/slides/business_intelligence/slides.md

 ### Decision-Making Models (DMM)

+- BI is not a unidirektionale
-- BI as supportive structure for DMM
+- BI is a supportive structure for DMM
 - Examples:
   - [OODA](https://en.wikipedia.org/wiki/OODA_loop)
   - ???